veeto

 Key Takeaways

-• Requires California state agencies to prioritize reducing methane emissions from imported oil and gas supplies.
+• Requires California state agencies to prioritize reducing methane emissions from imported oil and natural gas.

-• Establishes a new certification standard by 2026 for oil and gas producers with low methane emissions.
+• Establishes a certification standard by 2026 for oil and gas producers with low methane emissions.

-• Mandates annual reporting of methane emissions data from utilities and large gas consumers.
+• Mandates annual reporting of methane emissions data from utilities and large gas users starting 2027.

 Summary

-Senator Stern's methane emissions reduction proposal would require California state agencies to prioritize strategies targeting methane from imported petroleum and natural gas sources, while establishing new certification standards for low-emission producers.
-The California Air Resources Board would need to create certification criteria by December 2026 for petroleum and natural gas operations demonstrating methane emissions intensity below 0.2% across their supply chains.
-State procurement would then be encouraged to shift toward these certified low-emission sources where feasible and cost-effective.
+Senator Stern's methane emissions reduction legislation directs California state agencies to establish new certification standards and reporting requirements for imported petroleum and natural gas.
+The bill requires the State Air Resources Board to create certification criteria by December 2026 for petroleum and natural gas producing low methane emissions, defined as having an emissions intensity below 0.2% across the supply chain.
+State agencies must prioritize procurement of certified low-methane gas where feasible and cost-effective.

 Key Dates